enewe101/cluster-func/README.md

 Sure, `xargs` is nice, assuming that you can conveniently get the shell to spit out your argument values.
-But that's often not the case, and you may need your arguments to be arbitrary python types, not strings.
+But that's often not the case, and you may want your arguments to be arbitrary python types instead of strings.

-And, sure, Hadoop is nice too, assuming you've got a lot of time to burn configuring it, and assuming that your mappers and reducers don't use too much memory, and that you've loaded all your data in the hdfs, and that the results from your maps don't yield too much data and overwhelm the network.
+And, sure, Hadoop is nice too, assuming you've got a lot of time to burn configuring it, and that your mappers and reducers don't use too much memory, and that you've loaded all your data in the hdfs, and that the results from your maps don't yield too much data and overwhelm the network.
 Oh, and assuming you enjoy writing boilerplate mapper and reducer code... wait, maybe hadoop isn't so nice...
-(OK, it does have its place)
+(OK, OK, it does have its place!)

 ## Basic usage
 Cluster-func is designed for situations where you need to run a single function